 Expenditure by foreign embassies/consulates in the UK: this comprises the cost of operating and maintaining Commonwealth High Commission offices, foreign embassies and consulates in the UK, including the personal expenditure of diplomatic staff, but excluding the salaries of locally engaged staff which are included within income; and similar expenditure by the UK offices of non-territorial organisations.
-In 1993 the Office for National Statistics conducted an inquiry to all high commission offices, embassies, consulates and international organisations in the UK.
-This figure has been updated for subsequent years using information obtained from several key high commissions and embassies.
+In 1993 ONS conducted an inquiry to all high commission offices, embassies, consulates and international organisations in the UK.
+This figure has been updated for subsequent years using information obtained from several key high commissions and embassies and information on the number of diplomats in the UK.